hurchalla/modular_arithmetic/README.md

 For an easy demonstration of MontgomeryForm, you can see one of the [examples](examples/example_without_cmake).

-If you prefer not to use the high level interface of MontgomeryForm, and instead wish to directly call low level Montgomery arithmetic functions (such as REDC), the API header files within montgomery_arithmetic/low_level_api support all essential low level functions.
+If you prefer not to use the high level interface of MontgomeryForm, and instead wish to directly call low level Montgomery arithmetic functions (such as REDC), the API header files within montgomery_arithmetic/low_level_api provide the essential low level functions.

 ## Performance Notes